 graduate Financial Aid Award Process

-California University of Pennsylvania lets you know the types and amount of financial aid you are eligible to receive through our process for financial aid award notification.
+California University of Pennsylvania informs you of the types and amount of financial aid you are eligible to receive through our process for financial aid award notification.

 Here's how the awarding process works for various types of undergraduate students:

 - First-time graduate students: If you are beginning at Cal U in the fall term, a financial aid award letter will be mailed to your permanent address in late November/early December.